rodneygagnon/Vegable-pi/README.md

 # Introduction

-Vegable-pi is an OpenSprinklerPi implementation using a Bootstrap-Node-Express-Redis Stack.
+Vegable-pi is an OpenSprinklerPi implementation using a React-Bootstrap-Node-Express-Redis Stack.

 <a href="https://vegable.squarespace.com/s/software-stack.png"><img src="https://vegable.squarespace.com/s/software-stack.png" width="240"/></a>